 Success Starts With Great People

 Empire Underwriters may only be five years old, but over 100 years of experience from its core executives has lead it to become a nationwide leader in alternative workers comp.
-Robert Linero, CEO, has served on the board for several regional agencies, while consulting on marketing and distribution systems for agencies and carriers.
+The CEO has served on the board for several regional agencies, while consulting on marketing and distribution systems for agencies and carriers.
 Senior Underwriter, Greg Brittain, has experience at major firms such as Liberty Mutual and Willis and particular expertise in working with large books of workers’ comp business and aptly, large and complex accounts.

 Tough Accounts … No Problem